kolschew/adventofcode_2021/README.md

 What did I learn during this challenge:

+### Day 3
+- One can access the ith character in a dataframes containing of strings by df.str[i], which really came in handy during this task.
+Of course one can also split the different numbers with df.split() but the former approach seemed to be the most direct way for me.

 ### Day 5
 - It is relatively annoying to create lists/vectors between two integers if you do not know whether your first argument 'x1' is larger than your second 'x2'.
 Both range() and numpy.arange() need to receive explicitly -1 as a third argument if that is the case.
 In addition both do **not** automatically include the endpoint.